-- 1. The Vena Saphena Major is seen running up in the inside of the knee and thigh.
-At first it lies very superficial, betwixt the skin and fascia, and involved in the intermediate cellullar membrane.
-As it ascends, it is gradually enveloped by the fibres of the fascia, and then sinks beneath it to join the femoral vein about an inch below Poupart's ligament:-In its course it is joined by several cutaneous veins. - 2.
-Immediately under the true skin, and more superficial than the veins or nerves, you may occasionally perceive the Lymphatic Vessels running, like lines of a whitish colour, to enter the inguinal glands: they are more numerous on the fore-part, than on the outside of the thigh. - 3.
-Several CUTANEOUS NERVES are seen ramifying above the fascia.
-They all come from the lumbar or anterior crural nerve, pierce the fascia about the lower part of the abdomen and groin, and are distributed to the groin, and integuments on the forepart of the thigh.
+1. The VENA SAPHENA MAJOR is seen running up in the inside of the knee and thigh.
+At first it lies very superficial, betwixt the skin and fascia, and involved in the intermediate cellular membrane.
+As it ascends, it is gradually enveloped by the fibres of the fascia, and then sinks beneath it to join the femoral vein about an inch below Poupart's ligament :--In its course it is joined by several cutaneous veins.

+2. Immediately under the true skin, and more superficial than the veins or nerves, you may occasionally perceive the LYMPHATIC VESSELS running, like lines of a whitish colour, to enter the inguinal glands: they are more numerous on the fore-part, than on the outside of the thigh.

+3. Several CUTANEOUS NERVES are seen ramifying above the fascia.
+They all come from the lumbar or anterior crural nerve, pierce the fascia about the lower part of the abdomen and groin, and are distributed to the groin, and integuments on the fore-part of the thigh.

 The fascia may now be exposed distinctly.
 Observe how extensively it arises from the bones, tendons, and ligaments.
-On the anterior and superior part of the thigh, it arises from Poupart's ligament, from from the os pubis, from the descending ramus of that bone, and from the ascending ramus and tuberosity of the ischium;-behind, and on the outside, from the whole spine of the ileum, and from the sacro-sciatic ligaments.
-It receives a number of fibres from a muscle belonging to it, viz. the tensor vaginæ femoris, and from the tendon of the gluteus-maximus;-it passes down over the whole thigh, is firmly fixed to the linea aspera, to the condyles of the femur, and to the patella,-and is continued over the knee, to be attached to the heads of the tibia and fibula, after which it forms the fascia of the leg.
+On the anterior and superior part of the thigh, it arises from Poupart's ligament,

+At this part the fascia of the thigh is covered by a more superficial expansion, which lies over the lower part of the aponeurosis of the external oblique muscle, completely covers the crural arch, and descends some little way beyond the bend of the thigh.
+It has been called the superficial fascia.
+It covers the absorbent glands, &c. at the groin, and often consists of several from the os pubis, from the descending ramus of that bone, and from the ascending ramus and tuberosity of the ischium;-behind, and on the outside, from the whole spine of the ileum, and from the sacro-sciatic ligaments.
+It receives a number of fibres from a muscle belonging to it, viz. the tensor vaginæ femoris, and from the tendon of the gluteus maximus;-it passes down over the whole thigh, is firmly fixed to the linea aspera, to the condyles of the femur, and to the patella, and is continued over the knee, to be attached to the heads of the tibia and fibula, after which it forms the fascia of the leg.